-Peru Creek Trail is a short rocky trail located in the White River National Forest, in Summit County, Colorado, USA.
-It’s a 4WD track.
+Peru Creek Trail is a mountain road located in Summit County, Colorado, in USA.
+It’s one of the highest roads of Colorado.

 Pic: Jeffrey Downs